-Homer is an independent online publishing project dedicated to creating and funding content that discusses masculinities and challenges the idea of what it means to be a man.
+Homer is an online magazine dedicated to discussing masculinities and challenging the idea of what it means to be a man.

 We often look at men and think it’s simple.
 This site is run by men and we think that all the time.

 But through conversations, through looking at and being men just that little bit longer, we’ve decided it’s not.
 And what’s more, it’s not easy.

 You may be thinking we’re “men’s rights” folk, but we’re not.

 We’re “complicate masculinity for the greater good” folk.
 Yes, there’s a patriarchy going on, and capitalism isn’t helping curb anyone’s impulse to be individualistic, but that doesn’t mean men are an uncomplicated whole, or a set of sub-divided identities.